rkterungwa16/terk-react-components/src/components/header/HEADER.md

 # Header Component

 A flexible header component that provides a consistent header layout for your application.
 The Header component can be positioned as `fixed` or `sticky` and can optionally wrap its content in a `Container` for responsive width management.
+It's designed to work with the `HeaderNav` component to create complete navigation headers, but can be used with any content.

 ## Installation